 The Team Approach

 The team approach at The Fogelson Plastic Surgery and Craniofacial Center at Children’s Health℠ includes specialists from many other divisions within the hospital to provide comprehensive care for our patients, often addressing all of their needs in one place, during a single visit.

 Vascular Anomalies Surgery Locations

 Patients are seen for surgeries at our Children’s Medical Center Dallas and Children’s Medical Center Plano campuses.
-Evaluations and follow-up appointments take place at the Dallas and Plano campuses, as well as at the Specialty Center Southlake location.
+Evaluations and follow-up appointments take place at the Dallas and Plano campuses.

 Treating Nasal Hemangiomas

 Our approach to treating nasal hemangiomas is to use the appropriate combination of all hemangioma treatment types considering the age of the patient, and the site, size and effect of the hemangioma on the rest of the nose.
 We offer medical therapy such as Propranolol, different types of LASER, and surgery both to remove the swelling and to reconstruct the nose to give the overall best long-term result for your child.